List of Beast Wars characters: Introduced in Beast Machines

-Maximals
+Maximals in Beast Machines

+Nightscream

-Nightscream (Alessandro Juliani) is an urban youth who never left Cybertron.
-He survived on his own during the Vehicon invasion, until he was found by Optimus.
-His beast mode is a bat.
+Nightscream (voiced by Alessandro Juliani) is an urban youth who never left Cybertron.
+He survived on his own during the Vehicon invasion until he was found by Optimus.
+His beast mode is a vampire bat when the Maximals first find him and found that he had been eating the strange fruit underground.
+When Optimus Primal reformats him, Nightscream takes on this name and gains abilities in his transformed state where he can fly and drain energy from Vehicon drones.

+Noble/Savage

-Noble/Savage is an organism that changes between a werewolf and a fire-breathing dragon.
+Noble/Savage (voiced by David Kaye) is an organism that changes between a werewolf and a fire-breathing mutant dragon.
 It was unintentionally created and possessed by Megatron when he tried to purge his own beast mode.
-After being abandoned by Megatron, the creature continued to live in an animal-like state, forming a bond with Nightscream, similar to that of a boy and his dog.
+After being abandoned by Megatron's spark, the creature continued to live in an animal-like state, forming a bond with Nightscream, similar to that of a boy and his dog.
 Noble is killed defending Nightscream from Megatron.

+Botanica

-Botanica (Kathleen Barr) is a scientist and botanist and the only survivor of her own exploration crew.
-She transforms into an alien plant, making her the only Maximal whose beast mode is not actually a beast.
+Botanica (voiced by Kathleen Barr) is a scientist and botanist and the only survivor of her own exploration crew.
+She transforms into a humanoid plant-like creature, making her the only Maximal whose beast mode is not actually an animal.
+Optimus Primal reformats Botanica when her plant mode goes on a rampage and she joins up with the Maximals.

+Dinobots

+The Dinobots were created by the Oracle from information gathered from the late Dinobot's spark and were created to aid the Maximals against Megatron and the Vehicons.
+They each appeared in the 3H Comics, the IDW Publishing comics, and the Beast Wars: Uprising comics.